The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Show Excitement: Closing a deal should be a celebration.
 Show genuine enthusiasm about working with them and supporting their brand journey.

-When it’s all signed and sealed, send a “Thank You” note expressing how excited you are to embark on this project.
+When it’s all signed and sealed, send a “Thank You” note expressing your excitement to embark on this project.
 This reinforces a positive connection and sets the tone for collaboration.

 Conclusion